Skip to content

 };

-The CLI checks whether required provider packages are installed and warns if any are missing:
+The CLI checks whether required provider packages are installed and warns if any are missing.
+This includes models referenced by both prompts and composer prompt segments:

 Found 3 prompt(s)